 o) Give few seconds pause after your questions especially when you ask for the payment arrangements, allow the debtor to speak.
 Short silences are a powerful tool in debt collections, they will likely spill vital information.

 p) Debtors may get angry, emotional, embarrassed and may even yell at you.
 Remember to stay calm and focused.
 Over time you will get immune to all these things.
 But, you can never threaten a customer.
-Making false statements like “You can go to jail” or “We know how to get money out of people like you” is a complete No-No.
+Making false statements like “You can go to jail” or “We know how to get money out of people like you” is a completely prohibited.

 q) If the debtor is not willing to pay at all, politely let him know the consequences of not paying the debt, which includes entry of this unpaid bill on his credit history.